djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 This creates five geographically distinct validation tasks.

----

-## 12. Block size matters
+## Block size matters

-Tiny spatial blocks can leave test observations almost adjacent to training observations.
+Very small spatial blocks can leave test observations almost adjacent to training observations.

-That defeats the purpose of geographic separation.
+This weakens the intended geographic separation.

-Very large blocks create a harder transfer task, but may leave too little training data.
+Very large blocks create a harder transfer task but may leave too little training data.

 The block size should reflect: